corelan/EncFSGui/README.md

 Public repository for the encfsgui project, an OSX GUI wrapper around encfs

 ## Warning
-This application is NOT ready for use yet. <br>
+This application is still missing some features, but it should be quite usable already.<br>
 It is still under heavy development and will be updated on a regular basis.<br>
-Proper announcements will be made when the app is ready for use. <br>
+Proper announcements will be made when the app is ready for use.<br>

 If you feel brave enough, feel free to grab a compiled version of the app from here: https://github.com/corelan/EncFSGui/raw/master/release/EncFSGUI.dmg<br>
 Note: To run the app, check the "Installing dependencies on OSX" section below<br>